nickyiliwang0000/h/applied-javascript/advanced-js-lexical-scope-and-execution-context.md

 # Lexical scope and execution context

 <!-- ## The JavaScript engine
-Our JavaScript files are not directly read by the browser.
-There's a step in between our writing and the browser's interpretation where the JS code is compiled (i.e. translated from something that is human readable to something that the computer can understand).
-During this process, the JavaScript engine lexes
+The path between the JavaScript code we write and what we see in our browser is not an unbroken line.
+There's a step in between our writing and the browser's interpretation where the code is compiled by the JavaScript engine in the browser (i.e. translated from something that is human-readable to something that the computer can understand).
+The way your functions and variables are interpreted depends on how the engine reads your file.
+It's not necessary to completely understand this lesson to be able to use JavaScript effectively, but learning these concepts is a pathway to a deeper understanding of JavaScript.
+They're the "why", rather than the "how". -->

-But,  -->

-These concepts are foundational to a deeper understanding of JavaScript.
-They're the "why", rather than the "how".

-## The global object
+## Execution context

-An _execution context_ is an abstract idea that refers to the environment in which a function is run.
+_Execution context_ refers to the environment in which a function is run.
+The browser's JavaScript engine creates execution contexts while your code is running.
 There are three types of execution contexts in JavaScript but we'll only be talking about two: _global_ and _functional_.

-_Functional execution context_ is created when a function is called.

-_Global execution context_ is the basic context.
-It exists even when no functions are called.

 <!-- The third type is eval. -->

-When the browser loads an empty script, that script is run inside of the _global execution context_.
+> An excellent description of context comes from [this blog post](http://ryanmorr.com/understanding-scope-and-context-in-javascript/): JavaScript is a single threaded language, meaning only one task can be executed at a time.
+When the JavaScript interpreter initially executes code, it first enters into a global execution context by default.
+Each invocation of a function from this point on will result in the creation of a new execution context.

+So, _functional execution context_ is created every time a function is called. _Global execution context_ is the default context for the whole page.

+> You can think of functional execution context as a snapshot of the program when a function is called and global execution context as a series of continuously updating snapshots.

-_Global_ here means that because there **not confined to a function block**).
-When the browser loads any script (even an empty one), you get access to two things:
+When the browser loads any script (even an empty one), a global execution context is created, which means you get access to two things:

 1. The global object
 2. The keyword `this`